odo-network/ots-currency-integration-sdk/README.md

 ### Core Concepts

-* 2-Way encrypted communication to signing agent.
 * Integration never receives or maintains private keys.
+* 2-Way encrypted communication with signing agent.
 * Common request/callback formatting for transactions.
 * Containerized output that can be deployed in most environments securely.
+* Restricted network output to only the necessary ports and destinations as-defined by the currencies specification.
 * Signing agent to handle formatting and signing of transactions.